benton/fog_tracker/README.md

 ================
 Uses the Fog gem to track the state of cloud computing resources across multiple accounts, with multiple service providers.

-  *ALPHA VERSION - not yet fully functional*
+  *BETA VERSION - needs functional testing with more cloud computing providers*

 ----------------
 What is it?
 ----------------
 The Fog Tracker uses the [Fog gem](https://github.com/fog/fog) to periodically poll one or more cloud computing accounts, and determines the state of their associated cloud computing "Resources": compute instances, disk volumes, stored objects, and so on.
-The most recent state of all Resources is saved in memory (as Fog objects), and can be queried repeatedly in ways similar to Fog, but with no network overhead.
+The most recent state of all Resources is saved in memory (as Fog objects), and can be accessed repeatedly with no network overhead, using a simple, Regular-Expression-based query.

 ----------------